State Administration of Foreign Experts Affairs

+History

-SAFEA founded in 1956 and abolished in March 2018, when its functions were absorbed by the Ministry of Science and Technology (MOST).
+SAFEA founded in 1956 and abolished in March 2018, when its functions were absorbed by the Ministry of Science and Technology (MOST) as part of the deepening the reform of the Party and state institutions.
 The SAFEA name was retained to interact with foreign parties.
+The name was transferred to the Ministry of Human Resources and Social Security in March 2023 as part of the plan on reforming Party and state institutions.

 Recruitment

 The fields targeted for foreign recruitment included the economy, technology, management, education, engineering, science, culture, and healthcare.
 Foreigners usually worked in foreign invested joint-ventures, private industry, state-owned enterprises and public construction projects.